 Before releasing local grade separation funds, MDOT would have to enter into a written agreement with the funding recipient.
-The written agreement between MDOT and the funding recipient would have to provide for complete details of the grade separation project and a local, private, or Federal match of at least 20% of the cost of the grade separation project.
+The written agreement between MDOT and the funding recipient would have to provide for complete details of the grade separation project or a project described above, and a local, private, or Federal match of at least 20% of the cost of the grade separation project or a project described above.